dmi3kno/ilbm-article/ilbm_article.md

 ## Generalized exponential distribution  {-}

-Generalized exponential distribution has the following CDF and PDF:
+The generalized exponential distribution has the following CDF and PDF:

 $$
 \begin{gathered}\;